Professor of German , Comparative Literature , English ; Vice Provost for Faculty, Arts, Humanities, & Diversity

 Ph.D.
 1995 (Comparative Literature), Yale; B.A.
 1991 (Literature), Harvard

-Affiliated faculty member in the Department of Photography and Imaging, NYU Tisch School of the Arts
+Affiliated faculty member in the Departments of Photography and Imaging, NYU Tisch School of the Arts and The John W. Draper Program in Interdisciplinary Studies

 Modern Language Association; Narrative Society; College Art Association; American Comparative Literature Association; German Studies Association